-(1)We, the Jury, find the Defendant [name of Defendant] \\\\\ as charged in Count [One] of the indictment.
-[Note: If you find the Defendant not guilty as charged in Count [One], you need not consider paragraph 2 below.]
+1. We, the Jury, find the Defendant [name of Defendant] as charged in Count [One] of the indictment.
+[Note: If you find the Defendant not guilt y as charged in Count [One], you need not cons ider paragraph 2 below.]

-[distributed] [possessed with intent to distribute] [conspired to poss intent to distribute] the following controlled substance[s] in the an shown (place an X in the appropriate box[es]):
+2. We, the Jury, having found the Defendant guilty of the offense charged in Count [One], further find with respect to that Count that [he] [she] [distributed] [possessed with intent to distribute] the following controlled substance[s] in the amount[s] shown (place an X in the appropriate box[es]):

-[(a) Marijuana

-(i) Weighing 1000 kilograms or more

-(ii) Weighing 100 kilograms or more

-(iii) Weighing less than 100 kilograms

-[(b) Cocaine

-(i) Weighing 5 kilograms or more

-(ii) Weighing 500 grams or more

-(iii) Weighing less than 500 grams

-[(c) Cocaine base ("crack" cocaine)

-(i) Weighing 50 grams or more

-(ii) Weighing 5 grams or more
+(Marijuana i) Weighing 1000 kilograms or more ii) Weighing 100 kilograms or more iii) Weighing less than 100 kilograms (Cocaine i) Weighing 5 kilograms or more ii) Weighing 500 grams or more iii) Weighing less than 500 grams (Cocaine base ("crack" cocaine) (i) Weighing 280 grams or more (ii) Weighing 28 grams or more

-(iii) Weighing less than 5 grams
+(iii) Weighing less than 28 grams

 SO SAY WE ALL.

+Date: Foreperson